timpol/DQPB/README.md

 # Citation

-If using DQPB in published work, please cite the following pre-print article
+If using DQPB in published work, please cite the following pre-print article:

 ```
     @article{pollard2022,